jipolanco/PencilFFTs.jl/README.md

 ## Performance

-The performance of PencilFFTs is similar to that of widely adopted MPI-based FFT libraries implemented in lower-level languages.
+The performance of PencilFFTs is comparable to that of widely adopted MPI-based FFT libraries implemented in lower-level languages.
-This is seen in the below comparison with [P3DFFT](https://www.p3dfft.net/) v2.7.6, implemented in Fortran.
+As seen below, with its default settings, PencilFFTs generally outperforms the Fortran [P3DFFT](https://www.p3dfft.net/) libraries.

 <p align="center">
   <br/>